rx-modules/PlayerDB/README.md

 * This datapack *should* be **much** faster than accessing the enderchest.
 This is because accessing the enderchest requires **serialization** which incurs steep performance costs.
 The nbt `storage` does not store serialized, only compressed as nbt.

 There are a couple of alternative implementations of player-specific nbt storage:
-* Using a single array and iterating through all the elements until you find the player
+* Using a single array and iterating through all the elements until you find the player.
 * * This is particularly laggy and scales O(1) for each player in the list.
-* * PlayerDB scales O(log(n)) and is even more optimized for a player count less than 64 and 4096
+* * PlayerDB scales O(log(n)) and it many more optimized with lower uid numbers.
 * Creating a custom dimension (or isolating a chunk) for an array of jukeboxes.
 * * Since jukeboxes are BlockEntities, they incur extra lag as well.
-* * I have not yet tested PlayerDB against this method
+* * This is one of the best other solutions which you can check out here: [EntityDB](https://github.com/hqics/entitydb)
+* * From my slight testing, PlayerDB does beat out in terms of lag, but this may vary.

 ## Lag?

-As previously mentioned, this solution is signifiantly less laggier than other solutions floating around (testing coming soon™).
+As previously mentioned, this solution is an alternative to other solutions which may be laggier.
 To be specific, at worst, it is O(log(n)) which while not at O(1) like a normal array, is pretty damn close.
-There are also some optimization tricks done to help cut down on the amount of commands to run when dealing with a player base of less than first 64 players, 4096 players, 262,144 players, etc. This allows the datapack to only take \~30cmds to get an entry for a player and \~40cmds to save an entry for a player when you are working with players under 64.
+In terms of minecraft, you can think of this being about 50% less laggier than getting the player nbt via `data get entity @s` (which has been moderately tested so do try yourself).
+More technical bits on lag will be discussed in a later section.

 ## How to use